 Installation: Deployment Considerations

-Deployment of a RavenDB cluster requires some thought about how to setup the network and the cluster and the databases you'll use.
+The deployment of a RavenDB cluster requires some thought regarding the best network, cluster, and databases setup.

 The requirements of the storage can be found in the article describing Voron, the storage engine used by RavenDB.